MLB 08: The Show: Reception

 The game received "favorable" reviews on all platforms according to the review aggregation website Metacritic.

 Jeff Haynes of IGN said of the PS3 version, "Visually, MLB '08 is a gigantic leap forward over that of last year.
 Camera sweeps of the parks have a new television-styled presentation, making the game feel much more realistic...The on-field play is excellently done, the stat tracking is immense, and Road to the Show is one of the best career modes around.
 Visually striking, this is the baseball game that baseball fans have been waiting for on the PS3."

 Game Informer's review stated that the same console version's realism and graphics were the best of any baseball sim, stating, "The visuals accompanying the tried-and-true play showcase a high level of realism; fans lunge for foul balls and knock a beach ball around, while star players have their signature swings.
 The most impressive aspect, however, is the fluid player movement.
 Fielders don't always make the correct decisions, but they move with the grace of Ozzie Smith and rarely make boneheaded decisions like they did last year.
 The game also transitions nicely between batting and fielding, which allows players to get a good read on the ball right off of the bat.
 The CPU AI shows some smarts while pitching, and the ratio of home run balls seems right on."

 411Mania gave the PS3 version a score of 8.4 out of 10 and said it was "the best possible baseball game you can buy this year, and I highly recommend anyone who is looking for a good sports game to try out MLB 08."
 Maxim gave the same console version eight out of ten and said that it was "much more varied this year, i.e. there are far fewer of those hit-a-homer-or-fail objectives, and more small-ball, hit-and-run-type scenarios."
 However, USA Today gave the same console version seven out of ten, saying that it "isn't going to wow you with unique controls or powerful graphic[s].
 But it provides a smooth, consistent baseball experience."

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated MLB 08: The Show for "Sports Game of the Year".